Review us

 • Electrocardiogram (ECG): A test to record how fast the heart beats along with its rhythm over time—it can help identify irregular heartbeats that could indicate underlying cardiac problems.

-• This is especially important since some people with coronary artery disease do not experience typical symptoms like those mentioned above.
+• This is particularly crucial because some individuals with coronary artery disease may not exhibit typical symptoms as mentioned earlier.

-• Blood tests: These tests help a doctor to inspect for an increase in levels of specific enzymes or proteins usually found in heart muscle.
+• Blood tests: These tests enable doctors to check for elevated levels of certain enzymes or proteins typically found in heart muscle.

 • MRI (Magnetic Resonance Imaging): A scan to locate any damage in the aorta or heart.